austin-206/lyra-echo/docs/index.md

 ---

-# Architecture Overview
+## Architecture Overview

 Lyra/Echo consists of two primary components:

 ### **Lyra: The Core AI Host**
-A GPU workstation responsible for:

-- local LLM inference
-- STT ↔ LLM ↔ TTS pipelines
-- orchestration and agent logic
-- vector memory (Qdrant database)
+A GPU workstation responsible for local LLM inference, STT ↔ LLM ↔ TTS pipelines, orchestration and agent logic, vector memory (Qdrant database).
-- safety and governance enforcement

 ### **Echo: The Mirror Node**
-A Raspberry Pi based interface that manages:
+A Raspberry Pi based interface that manages, the mirror UI, real-time voice interaction, presence sensing and peripherals, environment cues, and sensor processing.

-- real-time voice interaction
-- dual-screen mirror UI
-- presence sensing and peripherals
-- environment cues for context
-- privacy-aware sensor processing

 The two systems communicate through MQTT, REST, and structured event channels with strict access-control rules.

 ---

-# Governance-Centered Design
+## Governance-Centered Design

 Lyra/Echo is built with governance at the foundation.
 The system incorporates an AI Constitution defining non-negotiable behavioral boundaries and policies for memory ethics, sensor use, data retention, and autonomy.
 Policy topics cover model-provenance and training-data requirements, energy-impact constraints, a full incident response framework for model misbehavior, and audits for drift, bias, and hallucination.

 ---

-# System Components
+## System Components

 | Layer | Function | Technologies |
 |-------|----------|--------------|